-Compensation of Employees -Compensation of Employees constitutes 60.6 per cent of the total budget for Administration.
-The increase on compensation of employees from 2019/20 to 2022/23 is attributable to improvements in conditions of service.
+Compensation of Employees - Compensation of Employees constitutes 57.4 percent of the total budget for Administration.
+The decrease on compensation of employees from 2019/20 to 2022/23 is attributable to interventions to contain personnel spending such as reduction in overtime, baseline budget cut in 2020/21 and contribution towards COVID 19.

-Goods and Services - The main cost drivers consist of office leases, maintenance of GG vehicles, Maintenance of IT system, Physical security services, Audit Fees, training etc. Operating leases takes 41 percent (R59 million) of the total Goods and Services budget for the Administration.
+Goods and Services - The main cost drivers consist of office leases, maintenance of GG vehicles, Maintenance of IT system, Physical security services, Audit Fees, training etc. Operating leases normally takes 34.7 percent (R59.6 million) of the total Goods and Services budget for the Administration.